swanguni/Azure-Synapse-TPC-DS-Benchmark-Testing/README.md

 - Execute an evaluation for developing an objective assessment on key criteria such as performance and TCO.
 - Run proof-of-concepts to understand the platform capabilities - focusing on price-performance criteria and augmenting POC results with demos to the customer.

+## Objectives

+After completing this training, you will be able to:

+- Demonstrate competitive price and performance of the Azure Synapse Analytics data platform.
+- Showcase the best practices for tuning and optimizing cloud data warehouse (e.g., cost-based query planning, automatic pipelined execution, polybase data loading).
+- Help customers properly frame out use case scenarios and choose data platforms which appeal to their specific requirements.
+- Highlight the trade-offs of using a data warehouse (e.g., Synapse Dedicated SQL Pool) compared to a data lake house (e.g., Synapse SQL Serverless).
+For example on one hand, data warehouses are excellent repositories for highly vetted, carefully conformed, modeled data used to drive reporting and/or operational dashboards.
+Data lake houses, on the other hand, can accommodate more data with a shorter on-boarding process, which is great for exploratory analytics and impromptu visualizations.
+- Clarify the fact that both data warehouse and data lake house models work well, deliver excellent results, can interface when needed, and work with the same BI tools.
+Furthermore, both solutions are cost effective, cloud-first, elastic, and agile.

 # How to Run

 ### "Easy Button" Deployment